ckessler2/phd/Alsomitra_Controller/README.md

 The NN training script was written with Python 3.9 based on a regression example using Keras [1,2].
 All other scripts (running simulations, generating datasets) were written in MATLAB r2024a based on previous work [3].

+### Problem description

+The control problem is based on a related NNCS reachability benchmark involving a quadcopter [4], with my evential goal being to produce a similar reachability analysis for this system.

 ### Step 1 - Run simulations to generate training dataset (MATLAB)

 asd